Why carry an IDP while driving in Oman?

 Experience different kinds of watersports in Musandam Fjords.
 Musandam sits in the northernmost portion of Oman and is bordered by the rest of the country by the United Arab Emirates.
 Some parts of this region are isolated and have served as home to mountain villages and coastal communities—a place for nature lovers, as they say.

-You can do a few things here: scuba diving, riding a dhow, or a traditional Omani boat to spot dolphins and witness different rock formations.
+There are few things here which you can do: scuba diving, riding a dhow, or a traditional Omani boat to spot dolphins and witness different rock formations.
 You can visit here and enjoy the cool breeze from October to January as the temperature is relatively lower.
-You can also visit here in the summertime, but the weather will be scorching.
+Also, you visit here in the summertime, but the weather will be scorching.

 - Travel time is more than six hours from Muscat.
 Take note that you need to cross the border from Oman to UAE, so you need to prepare all necessary documents to avoid border checks.